theangrytech-git/az-104-training/environment/2. Exam Answers/Implementing And Managing Azure Storage.md

 2. Select the "uksstoragedepts," storage accounts.
 3. Inside each storage account, navigate to the "Blob Containers" section.
 4. Create a blob container for each department (e.g., 'HR,' 'Finance,' 'IT').
-5. Repeat steps 3 and 4 for the "ukwstoragedepts" and "weustoragedepts" storage accounts
+5. Repeat steps 3 and 4 for the "neustoragedepts" and "weustoragedepts" storage accounts

 #### Task 2: Lock Blob Storage Down
 1. In the "Access control (IAM)" section, set access permissions to allow only users in the respective departments.